Shawn O'Malley

 Shawn Michael O'Malley (born December 28, 1987) is an American former professional baseball utility player.
 He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and Seattle Mariners.

-Career
+Playing career

 High school

 O'Malley helped lead Southridge High School to the 2003-2004 Washington State 4A Baseball Title.
 O'Malley received all-state honors in football and baseball.
 He committed to play baseball at Washington State University.

 Tampa Bay Rays

 O'Malley was drafted by the Tampa Bay Devil Rays in the fifth round of the 2006 Major League Baseball Draft (139th overall) out of Southridge High School in Kennewick, Washington.
 He played in the Devil Rays/Rays organization until 2013 without reaching the majors.

 Los Angeles Angels of Anaheim

-Before the 2014 season he signed a minor league deal with the Los Angeles Angels of Anaheim.
+On December 18, 2013, O'Malley signed a minor league deal with the Los Angeles Angels of Anaheim organization.

 O'Malley was called up to the majors for the first time on September 1, 2014.
-He made his major league debut on September 7, 2014, when he pinch-hit for Albert Pujols at Minnesota against Twins pitcher Ryan Pressly, reaching on an infield hit to shortstop which drove in a run.
-O'Malley was released by the Angels on December 19, 2014.
+He made his major league debut on September 7, when he pinch-hit for Albert Pujols at Minnesota against Twins pitcher Ryan Pressly, reaching on an infield hit to shortstop which drove in a run.
+O'Malley made 11 appearances for Los Angeles during his rookie campaign, going 3-for-16 (.188) with one RBI and two stolen bases.
+O'Malley was released by the Angels on December 19.